Koh Chang is Thailand’s third largest island (after Phuket and Samui).

 Koh Chang Temples

-There are plenty of remarkable temple complexes on Koh Chang, for me the nicest one is also the youngest one: Wat Salak Petch, completed in 2013.
+There are plenty of remarkable temple complexes on Koh Chang, for me the nicest one is also the youngest one: Wat Salak Phet, completed in 2013.
 It is located on the quiet south-eastern side of the island and I discovered it while riding the motorcycle towards the Koh Chang Memorial at the southeastern end of Koh Chang.
 There is an information board saying the total cost to built this temple was around 40 million Baht.
 See the map below for the exact location.

 Entrance fee for foreigners: 50 Baht.